Moll Flanders: Plot

+Background

+Following the success of Robinson Crusoe in 1719, Defoe had become a recognised novelist.
+By 1721, his political work was tapering off due to the fall of both the Whig and Tory party leaders with whom he had been associated.
+Robert Walpole was beginning his rise, and Defoe was never fully at home in Walpole's group.
+Defoe's Whig views are evident in the story of Moll, and the novel's full title gives some insight into this and the outline of the plot.

+The novel may have been influenced by the life of Moll King, a London criminal whom Defoe met while visiting his friend Nathaniel Mist in Newgate Prison.

 Gender roles

-According to Swaminathan (2003), Moll Flanders provides a window into women’s ways of being that do not reflect 18th century gender norms.
-Moll is reliant on alliances and friendships with women, many of whom fall outside of the gendered expectations of the era, she marries five times, and she has sexual relationships outside of marriage.
+According to Srvidhya Swaminathan, Moll Flanders provides a window into women’s ways of being that do not reflect 18th century gender norms.
+Moll is reliant on alliances and friendships with other women, many of whom fall outside of the gendered expectations of the era; she marries five times, and has sexual relationships outside of marriage.

-One of Defoe’s notable contributions to 18th century ideas of female empowerment rests on the notion of women as agents of their own wealth.
-As Kuhlisch notes, “From the beginning, [Moll] does not believe that she is naturally poor but considers herself entitled to a more affluent life… [and she] defines her identity through her social position, which results from the material effects of her economic activities" (341).
-That said, it may also be Defoe's “antipathy for England's commoners” that contributed to Moll's socioeconomic ascension (p.
-99).
+One of Defoe's notable contributions to 18th century ideas of female empowerment rests on the notion of women as agents of their own wealth.
+As Kuhlisch notes, "From the beginning, [Moll] does not believe that she is naturally poor but considers herself entitled to a more affluent life... [and she] defines her identity through her social position, which results from the material effects of her economic activities" (341).
+That said, it may also be Defoe's "antipathy for England's commoners" that contributed to Moll's socioeconomic ascension (p.99).